-Andrew Bird QC is a specialist in white-collar crime, civil and criminal asset forfeiture, and civil and public law proceedings which overlap with the criminal process.
+Andrew Bird QC took silk in March 2021.
+He is a specialist in white-collar crime, civil and criminal asset forfeiture, and civil and public law proceedings which overlap with the criminal process.
 Having prosecuted cases for the state at the highest level he now has a thriving practice in private prosecution cases, particularly those involving allegations of fraud.
 He has acted for both the private prosecutor and the defence.
 He was first junior to David Perry QC in D Limited v A EWCA Crim 1172, where the Court of Appeal overturned a Judge’s terminating ruling and gave guidance in relation to a number of issues including motive and conduct in private prosecutions.
 In early 2019, led by Jonathan Laidlaw QC he represented a defendant to a private prosecution for fraud and successfully argued for the dismissal of all charges.
 He is presently involved in a Judicial Review of the decision of a Magistrates’ Court legal advisor refusing to issue a summons to a private prosecutor.
 In between, he continues his practice in cases involving criminal investigations, and public law challenges to the criminal and investigative processes, and gives advice in substantial cases to both sides of the criminal divide.

 "Andrew is incredibly user-friendly and has an encyclopedic knowledge of his practice areas."